Automate Data Entry Using AI: A 2024 Step-by-Step Tutorial

 - AI Computer Vision: Enables robots to interact with applications and interfaces as a human would.

-- Machine Learning Integration: Seamlessly integrates with machine learning models for tasks like classification, prediction, and sentiment analysis.
+- Machine Learning Integration: integrates with machine learning models for tasks like classification, prediction, and sentiment analysis.

 - Attended and Unattended Automation: Supports both attended automation (where a robot assists a human user) and unattended automation (where a robot runs independently).